SiLab-Bonn/Embedded-System-Lab/docs/source/gpio.rst

 I2C
 ---
-The Inter-Integrated-Circuit (I2C) bus is a synchronous two-wire serial interface which can transfer data between a master and multiple slaves.
+The Inter-Integrated-Circuit (I2C or also :math:`I^2C`) bus is a synchronous two-wire serial interface which can transfer data between a master and multiple slaves.
 It uses bidirectional data (**SDA**) and clock (**SCL**) lines to transfer the data.
 The clock line is usually driven by the host while the data line will be controlled by the host or the device depending on the transfer direction.
 There are extensions to this standard functionality (multiple masters, clock stretching) which are not covered here.
 The data rate is typically 100 kHz with options for faster modes like 400 kHz and 1 MHz.

 .. figure:: images/I2C_bus.png
     :width: 300